Xichang Satellite Launch Center: Residential Area

 The Residential area is located right next to the main gate of the launch center, and is connected to other facilities by a highway and railroad.

-On the 15th of February of 1996, The Long March 3B carrying Intelsat 708 crashed into a hillside in front of the Coordination Building and right next to the main gate of the launch center.
+On February 15, 1996, The Long March 3B carrying Intelsat 708 crashed into a hillside in front of the Coordination Building and right next to the main gate of the launch center.

 Located right next to the main gate of the launch center was Mayelin Village (not to be confused with Mayelin), which has disappeared following the Intelsat 708 disaster.
 Several villages and small towns, such as Mayelin, still exist near XSLC.